Democrats try to blunt strong California showing for Sanders

 Competing in the state isn’t simple; it is home to some of the nation’s most expensive media markets, there are roughly 20 million voters, and delegates are awarded both on the statewide level and in each of the 53 congressional districts.
 A candidate must hit 15% statewide to get a share of 144 delegates.
 Another 271 awarded by reaching 15% in a congressional district, with heavily Democratic districts offering more delegates.

 Sanders’ campaign has long counted California as important, deploying more than 80 staff here last year and sending Sanders regularly.
-He’ll hold two rallies Friday in heavily Latino areas, on top of an event earlier this week in the San Francisco Bay Area, a Democratic stronghold rich with delegates.
+He planned two rallies Friday in heavily Latino areas, on top of an event earlier this week in the San Francisco Bay Area, a Democratic stronghold rich with delegates.

 He’s running television ads in every market.
 Campaign staffers were out just days after ballots dropped on Feb.
 3, knocking on doors offering to collect them, a legal practice in California, and his events have booths set up to collect them.
 And he is trying to show that organizing can be more potent that TV ads.